valeriomonti/auto-alt-text/readme.txt

 4. Title of the attachment options page

 == Changelog ==

+= 2.1.0 =
+- Allow users to generate the alt text for each individual image in the media library

 = 2.0.0 =
 - Set a maximum timeout of 90 seconds for OpenAI requests